How Richard Liu built JD.com into a $45 billion tech giant

 Chinese e-commerce company JD.com is often overshadowed by its bigger rival Alibaba.
-But now it's in the global spotlight for all the wrong reasons.
+Now it's in the global spotlight for all the wrong reasons.

 Richard Liu, the billionaire founder and CEO of JD.com (JD), made headlines around the world this week after he was arrested in the United States on suspicion of sexual misconduct.